 Orthodox New Year is an annual holiday that falls on January 14th.
-In another way, it is often called the Old New Year.
+It is also often called the Old New Year.
 This holiday is common in Russia and Eastern Europe, where the Orthodox faith plays a fundamental role.

 History

 In fact, the Orthodox New Year holiday is the New Year, which we celebrate on January 1st.
-However, it is celebrated not according to the Gregorian, but according to the Julian calendar, which is no longer used.
-Therefore, we are seeing a date shift exactly two weeks ahead.
+However, it is not according to the Gregorian, but according to the Julian calendar, which is no longer used.
+Therefore, we see a date shift exactly two weeks ahead.

-The traditions of celebrating the Orthodox New Year vary significantly depending on the country and the established family foundations.
-Many, for example, celebrate it in a cozy homely atmosphere, gathering all their relatives at the same table.
+The traditions of celebrating the Orthodox New Year vary significantly depending on the country and established family customs.
+Many, for example, celebrate it in a cozy home atmosphere, gathering all their relatives at the same table.

-In North Macedonia, it is customary to gather around their homes on this day and set the table, it is imperative to make a big fire.
-Fireworks rumble through the cities and various festive events are held, folk compositions are played.
-There is a tradition in families: on the festive table there is homemade pita bread, inside of which they put a coin.
-It is believed that luck will smile in the New Year to those who get a coin in a portion of pita bread.
+In North Macedonia, it is customary to gather around their homes on this day and set the table, and it is imperative to make a big fire.
+Fireworks rumble through the cities and various festive events are held, with folk compositions being played.
+There is a tradition in families: on the festive table, there is homemade pita bread, inside of which they put a coin.
+It is believed that luck will smile in the New Year to those who get a coin in their portion of pita bread.

 Interesting facts